freakMeduza/broken/README.md

 ## Sandbox

 To configure the sandbox application, you need to use a configuration file.
 Place it next to the executable file with name *sandbox.json*, or it will be created automatically on first run.
+You can also use the cmake option to automatically generate a *sandbox.json* file for the specific template.

 ```
 {